 Most supermarket butchers are happy to do the job for you, but to spatchcock your own chicken: turn the chicken breast side down with the drumsticks facing you and cut down each side of the backbone and remove it.
 You’ll hear some crunching when you cut through the rib bones–that’s normal.
 Flip it over and press down on the breast bone to flatten the chicken.
-Voila — spatchcocked chicken, ready for the grill or oven.
+Voila — spatchcocked chicken, ready for the oven or grill.

 Well, almost ready.
 How about some seasoning?
 Epicurious.com provides a recipe that’s awesome and goes way beyond the usual S & P. Chef Kemp Minifie calls it his “curry salt jazzed up with a little smoked paprika.”
 The curry powder is subtle but exotic and the smoked paprika heats it up a notch.
 If you don’t like curry, leave it out and add your own favorite seasoning.
 Chili powder would be good, or Italian seasoning.
 For BBQ fans, how about adding BBQ sauce at the table?

 Kemp Minifie’s Curry Salt